royabhirup-ms/caf-runbooks/scenarios/coderem-azure-dotnetframework/Run-EntraID-Technology-Specific-Prompt.md

-﻿## Run Technology Specific Prompt for Azure Redis Cache Integration:
+﻿## Run Technology Specific Prompt for Microsoft Entra ID Integration:

 This section represents on how to execute the newly created prompt for code remediation on a specific technology.